The HEA and Higher Education Institutions

 ECF and Other HR Reporting

-- Agreement on budgets and financial plan
+- Agreement on budgets and financial plans

 - Provision of required Recurrent Grant Allocation Model (RGAM) returns